JOAN E. CUMMINGS, M.D.

 Northwestern University Medical School and the University of Illinois at Chicago College of Medicine, will continue to be involved in and apprised of discussions concerning integration.

-CURRENT STATUS AND ISSUES
+CURRENT STATUS AND ISSUES1) Integration of

 2) The University of Illinois has voiced strong opposition to the consideration of integration of these two facilities.